 Our amended and restated certificate of incorporation will provide that our board of directors is divided into three classes, designated Class I, Class II and Class III.
 Each class will be an equal number of directors, as nearly as possible, consisting of one third of the total number of directors constituting the entire board of directors.
-The term of the initial Class I directors shall terminate on the date of the 2021 annual meeting of stockholders, the term of the initial Class II directors shall terminate on the date of the 2022 annual meeting of stockholders, and the term of the initial Class III directors shall terminate on the date of the 2023 annual meeting of stockholders.
+The term of the initial Class I directors shall terminate on the date of the 2021 annual meeting of stockholders, the term of the initial Class II directors shall terminate on the date of the 2022 annual meeting of stockholders.
 At each annual meeting of stockholders beginning in 2021, successors to the class of directors whose term expires at that annual meeting will be elected for a three-year term.